poiyomi/PoiyomiDocs/docs/general/render-preset.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 title: Rendering Preset
 description: Rendering options in Poiyomi Shaders, such as Opaque, Cutout, and various Transparent Presets.
 keywords: [render, rendering, preset, opaque, cutout, transparent, transclipping, fade, additive, soft, multiplicative, blending, poiyomi, shader]
 ---
 import PoiVideo from '@site/src/components/PoiVideo'

-At the top of the shader, there is a dropdown called "Render Settings".
-This dropdown is critical to determining how a material will render, and it's important to know what options are available.
+At the top of the shader, there is a dropdown that may be labeled with something like `Opaque`, `Cutout`, `Transparent`, or something similar.
+It's located on the bottom-right from the Material Lock/Unlock button.

-**This is always the most important step in your Avatar creation journey!**
+When you click on this, the dropdown will show the options that are documented on this page.
+The option you select will automatically configure your [Rendering](/docs/rendering/main.md) settings to ensure they appear as intended.

 <a target="_blank" href="/img/general/RenderingPresets-new.png">
 <img src="/img/general/RenderingPresets-new.png" alt="Rendering Presets Dropdown Menu" width="700px"/>
 </a>

+This setting is critical to determining how a material will render, and it's important to know what options are available. **This is always the most important step in your Avatar creation journey!**

 ## Base Presets

 ### Opaque

-- Render queue: `2000` (Geometry)
+- Render Queue: `2000` (Geometry)
 - ZWrite: `On`

 Default rendering mode.
 Suitable for objects with no transparency at all.

 ### Cutout

-- Render queue: `2450` (AlphaTest)
+- Render Queue: `2450` (AlphaTest)
 - ZWrite: `On`

 Similar to Opaque, but allows a yes/no for whether a pixel should be rendered.
 This is suitable for objects with general transparency, like clothing with holes in it, hair using hair cards, etc.